gitrdm/gokando/docs/go-to-core-design.md

 GoKanDo has achieved significant progress with the completion of **Phase 6 (Rich Arithmetic Operators)** and **Phase 7 (Arithmetic Relations)**, implementing all core arithmetic constraints (fd/+, fd/-, fd/*, fd/quotient, fd/mod, fd/=) as **true relational constraints** without projection.
 This closes a major expressiveness gap with core.logic and enables more declarative constraint programming.

-The remaining gaps focus on **Phase 8+ (Advanced CLP Features)** including domain operations, enhanced search strategies, and constraint store manipulation.
-With these enhancements, GoKanDo can become a competitive alternative to core.logic while leveraging Go's performance and concurrency advantages.
+The remaining gaps focus on **Phase 8+ (Advanced CLP Features)** including domain operations, enhanced search strategies, and other advanced features.
+With the recent completion of **Phase 10 (Constraint Store Operations)**, GoKanDo now provides direct constraint store manipulation primitives (`empty-s`, `make-s`, store union/intersection) that match core.logic's capabilities.
+This further closes the expressiveness gap with core.logic while leveraging Go's performance and concurrency advantages.

 ## References